CHBToken/CHBTokenV5_Wallet/README.md

 **Official Website:** https://chbt.ch

-CHBToken 5.0.0.0 & CHBTokenDoc
+CHBToken 5.0.0.0 & CHBTPaygate
 ===========================

 *  CHBToken is a PoS-based cryptocurrency.
-*  CHBTokenDoc is a secure document upload system with document storage and high security encryption.
+*  CHBTPaygate is a secure document upload system with document storage and high security encryption.
-*  CHBTokenDoc provides an option to cryptographically sign and store encrypted documents on the CHBTokenDoc Blockchain utilizing a 1MB encryption key and verification hash.
+*  CHBTPaygate provides an option to cryptographically sign and store encrypted documents on the CHBTPaygate Blockchain utilizing a 1MB encryption key and verification hash.

 This Github contains only the CHBTokenLauncher for Windows Systems.
 It does not contain the source code.
 For Source Code please refer to the section: https://github.com/CHBToken/chbtokenV5.x